uwsailbot/boat_2018/README.md

 # boat_2018
-2018 UWaterloo Autonomous Sailboat ROS Architecture
+2018 UW Sailbot ROS Architecture

 To build, clone this repo as your src folder